-McGill IT Services provides students, faculty, staff, affiliates and external service providers with unique identifying credentials and manages their permissions to access IT-related software and systems, based on their roles and responsibilities.
+McGill IT Services provides students, faculty, staff, affiliates, and external service providers with unique identifying credentials and manages their permissions to access IT-related software and systems based on their roles and responsibilities.

-2FA is a security feature that requires users to verify their identity by acknowledging a notification or entering a code sent to a mobile device, such as a smart phone.
+2FA is a security feature that requires users to verify their identity by acknowledging a notification or entering a code sent to a mobile device, such as a smartphone.
 For more details on 2FA, see Two-Factor Authentication (2FA) and Self-Service Password Reset (SSPR)

 For students, your access and permissions are automated and triggered by changes to your status in Banner.